smithse/TTGO-Wiki/Supported-displays.md

 ## ILI 9341
 (Only on very recent software versions after 2020-08-06)

 Can be used similarily to ILI 9225.
-Display type must manually be configured in the settings.
+Display type must **manually** be configured in the settings.

 Recommended wiring is identical to ILI9225.
 With labels on my test display, for T-Beam 1.0/1.1:
 CS=0, RESET=14, DC=2, SDI(MOSI)=4, SCK=13, SDO(MISO) is not connected

+Some displays do not have a CS pin.
+These should work fine (only connect the other pints).

+You may have to decrease SPI speed.
+The default 40 MHz might be too high.
+The data sheet of ILI9341 states a clock cycle of 100ns, i.e. a maximum clock frequency of 10 MHz.
+In practice, using 20 MHz usually is no problem.

 VDD and LED is wired to 3.3V; for boards supporting 5V and 3.3V operation, the jumper for disabling the voltage regulator on the display needs to be set.